adrianlarion/wizardly-tips-vim/main.md

 * find files and open the results in vim.
-While in vim you can press `<gf>` to open a file (from the results provided by find) in vim.
+While in vim you can press `gf` to open a file (from the results provided by find) in vim.
 - HINT: if your file has spaces vim will complain that the file is not in the path.
 This happens because it truncates the file when a space appears, thus trying to reach the file at an erroneous path.
-So instead use `<S-V>` to select the hole line and then press `<gf>`
+So instead use `<S-v>` to select the hole line and then press `gf`
 - HINT2 - you can use any other command that outputs to stdout and send it to vim.
 - HINT3 - you can open the file under cursor in a new window with `<C-w>f`